pschami/ticketing-service-paqx-parent-sample/README.md

 ## Documentation
 ## API overview
 ## Before you begin
-Please create a file ticket-servicenow/config.properties with the following content: servicenow.instance=YOURINSTANCENAME.service-now.com servicenow.username=YOURUSERNAME servicenow.password=YOURPASSWORD
+Please create a file ticket-servicenow/config.properties with the following content:
+servicenow.instance=YOURINSTANCENAME.service-now.com
+servicenow.username=YOURUSERNAME
+servicenow.password=YOURPASSWORD

 ## Building
+To compile the code and then create a Docker image:

+mvn compile -U clean
+mvn install

 ## Packaging
+The code is packaged in a jar file inside a Docker container.
 ## Deploying

 ## Contributing
 ## Community